 Pets can stay for free and will be treated to their own bed, food and bowl.
 They won't be allowed in the restaurant, the spa or the wine library.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Douro Valley.

 Welcome.
-Children under 12 can stay in their parents' room in an extra bed or cot for free.
+Children under 12 can stay in their parents' room on a day-bed or baby cot for free, on request.
 Babysitting is available for €20 an hour.
 Kids under five dine for free on the children's menu.

 Treading carefully is at the heart of Six Senses’ ethos and this Portuguese outpost is no exception: much of the kitchen’s produce is grown organically on site, toiletries are packed in recycled paper and great care was taken to use eco-friendly materials during the resort’s refurbishment.
 The hotel is involved with local communities and donates 50 per cent of its water-bottle sales to local charities.